[This Kjerabolten Post was featured as a Lonely Planet Top Post ]

 ALMOST AT KJERAGBOLTEN

 The last two kilometres required less physical focus as the terrain evened out.
 Periodically, I practised stepping on rocks.
 I was showing my mind that I could easily balance on something much smaller than the actual Kjeragbolten.
-My mind simply watched with restrained interest.
+My mind watched with restrained interest.

 A wooden sign informed us we had 100 metres until we reached the infamous boulder.
 In front of us, water was cascading down a tall rock face with a beautiful, vivid rainbow arched across it.